10Investigates: Lawmakers call for increased drug pricing transparency

-This story is the fifth in a series of 10News investigations into drug prices.
+This is part five of a series of 10News investigations into drug prices.
 Part one shows how the price for prescriptions can vary widely depending on the pharmacy you choose.
-Part two reveals how prices can vary between stores within the same pharmacy chain.
+Part two reveals how prices can vary between stores within the same chain.
 Part three details the path drugs take from manufacturer to your medicine cabinet.
 Part four shows ways you can save money on your prescriptions.

 While the differing price of prescription drugs is a surprise to many, it’s often not to those with experience in the pharmacy industry.
 That includes Tennessee’s new Lt.
 Gov. Randy McNally, who is also a pharmacist.